 Sofa sleeper or, conversely, sleeper sofa.

-Whatever you want to call them, they’re not actually meant for sleeping in unless you’re around five.
+Whatever you want to call them, they’re not actually meant for sleeping in unless you’re around five years old.

 Even if you’re five, whether they’re meant for sleeping is highly debatable.

-It’s one of those products that sounds nice.
+It’s one of those products that sounds nice in theory.

 It’s all about the sales pitch: “Look!
 A bed comes right out of the sofa giving your guests a place to crash for the night.”